calvincheng919/calvincheng919.github.io/index.md

 [Home](https://calvincheng.dev)

 Thanks for stopping by.
-I created this blog as an outlet for stuff I want to write.
-I've been working as a lead instructor at DevStation, which is a Powered by Code Fellows code school.
-I teach ful-stack software developement with NodeJs.

-I created this site mainly to laugh at myself in the future... ha...hahahaha!

-Thanks for stopping by.
+I created this blog to track my software development journey as a life-long learner and professional.
+The short of it is that after a 20+ year career in information technology, with roles ranging from network admin, technical instructor, to BI developer, and sr. analytics manager at Amazon, I retired.
+Retirement didn't take, so I went back to my first love... coding.
+The landscape of the modern web and software development had obviously changed.
+I wanted to see if I could do it, make it as a software developer.

+Most everything I write in this blog is either geared toward my future self's learning and understanding, or for the highschool coding class I teach.